Close Menu

 Multiple myeloma is a rare, but serious, form of blood cancer.
 The exact cause of multiple myeloma is unknown.
 However, it starts with one atypical plasma cell which then grows in the bone marrow.
 This results in cancer cells.
 The myeloma cells don’t have a typical life cycle.
 Instead of multiplying and then dying, they continue dividing indefinitely.
 Hence, the term cancer.
 Multiple myeloma is also known as Kahler’s disease.

 When you have multiple myeloma, your plasma cell crowd out the regular blood cells in your bones.
-The cells also let too much protein (called immunoglobulin) into your bones and blood.
+The cells also let too much protein into your bones and blood.
 The plasma cells also send out chemicals that trigger other cells to eat away at your bones.

 Multiple myeloma word cloud concept on black background.